YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

     ]
 ```

 Let's go through this code in more detail.

-If you're already familiar with Elm, you can likely skip ahead to the next step.
-If Elm is new to you, keep reading: we'll run through an introduction to the [Elm Architecture](http://guide.elm-lang.org/architecture) and Elm's language syntax by breaking down the code.
-Make sure you have a good grasp of the following section before moving on; the next sections will assume understanding of the syntax and concepts.
+**If you're already familiar with Elm, you can likely skip ahead to the next step.
+If Elm is brand new to you, keep reading: we'll run through an introduction to the [Elm Architecture](http://guide.elm-lang.org/architecture) and Elm's language syntax by thoroughly breaking down this code.** Make sure you have a good grasp of this section before moving on; the next sections will assume an understanding of the following syntax and concepts.

 ```js
 import Html exposing (..)